Sexual fantasy: Deviant sexual fantasies

 Deviant sexual fantasies are sexual fantasies which involve illegal, nonconsensual, and sadistic themes.
-While people with paraphilia have deviant sexual fantasies, it is important to note that deviant sexual fantasies are not atypical and/or paraphilic.
-DSM-5 defines paraphilia as intense and persistent atypical preferences for sexual activities or targets like spanking, whipping, binding with erotic targets like children, animals, and/or rubber etc. While DSM-5 recognizes that paraphillias don't have to be pathological, psychiatrists still find it difficult to differentiate between paraphilic interests and paraphilic disorders, because the concept of normal of sexual fantasies is subjective.
+While people with paraphilia have deviant sexual fantasies, deviant sexual fantasies are not atypical and/or paraphilic.
+DSM-5 defines paraphilia as intense and persistent atypical preferences for sexual activities or targets like spanking, whipping, binding with erotic targets like children, animals, and/or rubber etc. While DSM-5 recognizes that paraphilias do not have to be pathological, psychiatrists still find it difficult to differentiate between paraphilic interests and paraphilic disorders, because the concept of normal of sexual fantasies is subjective.
 It is based on factors like history, society, culture and politics.
 For example, masturbation, oral, anal and homosexual sex were once illegal in some American states and even considered to be paraphilic disorders in earlier DSM revisions.

-When a study used statistical analysis and the Wilson sex fantasy questionnaire to investigate atypical fantasies, having zoophilllic or pedophillic fantasies were found to be rare and only 7 themes including urination, crossdressing, rape etc. were considered atypical.
-A lot of studies have also found that “atypical” sexual fantasies are quite common as indulging in greater varieties of sexual fantasies increases sex-life satisfaction.
-For example, in 2011 study found that over half of the older men in Berlin had “atypical” sexual fantasies with 21.8% of them having sadistic fantasies–a prerequisite for sexual murders.
+When a study used statistical analysis and the Wilson sex fantasy questionnaire to investigate atypical fantasies, having zoophilic or pedophilic fantasies were found to be rare and only 7 themes including urination, crossdressing, rape etc. were considered atypical.
+A lot of studies have also found that "atypical" sexual fantasies are quite common as indulging in greater varieties of sexual fantasies increases sex-life satisfaction.
+For example, in 2011 study found that over half of the older men in Berlin had "atypical" sexual fantasies with 21.8% of them having sadistic fantasies–a prerequisite for sexual murders.
 Another study found that dominance and submission themes were extremely popular in pornographic searches.